 TXC is the main user of the Highlands Community Center in the winter and leases the building to a sub-concessionaire for bike rentals in the summer.
 The Boy Scouts of America hold meetings there.
 The Highlands Homeowners Association holds annual meetings there.

-Two years ago TXC asked the public for donations just to stay in operation and now you're building a new lodge?
+Two years ago TXC asked the public for donations and now you're building a new lodge?

 In 2015, Tahoe Cross Country had endured two drought winters, used all reserve funds, was facing another snowless forecast and reached out to the community for support.
 We thank every single person who donated because you allowed TXC to open for the 2015-2016 operating season.
 Luckily, good snowfall aligned with holidays and TXC recouped what had been lost that year.
 This could not have been done without community support.